kubernetes/community/contributors/devel/flexvolume.md

 # Flexvolume

 Flexvolume enables users to write their own drivers and add support for their volumes in Kubernetes.
-Vendor drivers should be installed in the volume plugin path on every Kubelet node and on master node(s) if "--enable-controller-attach-detach" Kubelet option is enabled.
+Vendor drivers should be installed in the volume plugin path on every Kubelet node and on master node(s) if `--enable-controller-attach-detach` Kubelet option is enabled.

 *Note: Flexvolume is an alpha feature and is most likely to change in future*

 ## Prerequisites

 Install the vendor driver on all nodes (also on master nodes if "--enable-controller-attach-detach" Kubelet option is enabled) in the plugin path.
-Path for installing the plugin: /usr/libexec/kubernetes/kubelet-plugins/volume/exec/\<vendor~driver\>/\<driver\>
+Path for installing the plugin: `<plugindir>/<vendor~driver>/<driver>`.
+The default plugin directory is `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/`.
+It can be changed in kubelet via the `--volume-plugin-dir` flag, and in controller manager via the `--flex-volume-plugin-dir` flag.

-For example to add a 'cifs' driver, by vendor 'foo' install the driver at: /usr/libexec/kubernetes/kubelet-plugins/volume/exec/\<foo~cifs\>/cifs
+For example to add a `cifs` driver, by vendor `foo` install the driver at: `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/foo~cifs/cifs`

 The vendor and driver names must match flexVolume.driver in the volume spec, with '~' replaced with '/'.
-For example, if flexVolume.driver is set to "foo/cifs", then the vendor is "foo", and driver is "cifs".
+For example, if `flexVolume.driver` is set to `foo/cifs`, then the vendor is `foo`, and driver is `cifs`.

+## Dynamic Plugin Discovery
+Beginning in v1.8, Flexvolume supports the ability to detect drivers on the fly.
+Instead of requiring drivers to exist at system initialization time or having to restart kubelet or controller manager, drivers can be installed, upgraded/downgraded, and uninstalled while the system is running.
+For more information, please refer to the [design document](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/flexvolume-deployment.md).

+## Automated Plugin Installation/Upgrade
+One possible way to install and upgrade your Flexvolume drivers is by using a DaemonSet.
+See [Recommended Driver Deployment Method](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/flexvolume-deployment.md#recommended-driver-deployment-method) for details.

 ## Plugin details
 The plugin expects the following call-outs are implemented for the backend drivers.
 Some call-outs are optional.
 Call-outs are invoked from the Kubelet & the Controller manager nodes.